 Blowering Foreshore Walks: Kosciuszko National Park Tracks

-The dam at Blowering is the sight of the world water speed record of 511 km/h (318 mph).
+The dam at Blowering is the site of the world water speed record of 511 km/h (318 mph).
 This was achieved by Australian Ken Warby in the Spirit of Australia in 1978.
 The record still holds today.
 Around Blowering Dam you have walks through the plantation pine forest of Bago State Forest.
-The other side has Worogong Sugarloaf and Blowering Cliffs with views over Blowering Dam.
+The other side has Worogong, Sugarloaf and Blowering Cliffs with views over Blowering Dam.

 Talbingo Area Walks: Kosciuszko National Park Tracks

-These are the closest walks to Talbingo NSW.
+These are the closest walks to Talbingo, NSW.
 Jounama Creek is Talbingo’s fresh water source.
-Nice swimming holes and a bit of white water for a nature’s spa bath.
+Nice swimming holes and a bit of white water for a natural spa bath.
 The most famous water fall around Talbingo is Buddong Falls.
 You drive around T2 Power Station and a bit of drive.
 Take it carefully in two-wheel drive.
-If weather is wet and treacherous then best for 4WD.
+If the weather is wet and treacherous, then 4WD is best.
 Worth the trip and walk.

 Best of the Best Websites for Other Kosciuszko National Park Tracks

-Below are other great website and blogs for the best of the best of Kosciuszko National Park Tracks.
+Below are other great websites and blogs for the best of the best of Kosciuszko National Park tracks.
 There are some maps included as well.
 There is a link to a trip intention form for safety reasons.
-As enjoyable as nature walks can be it is best to inform of your intentions just in case something goes wrong.
-A lot of the walks below may be a 30 minute to 2.5 hour drive away from Talbingo.
+As enjoyable as nature walks can be, it is best to inform others of your intentions just in case something goes wrong.
+A lot of the walks below may be a 30-minute to 2.5-hour drive away from Talbingo.

 Check out our Talbingo NSW Accommodation at Pether Cottage.
 It is an easy drive for all the above Northern Kosciusko National Park Walking Tracks.
 Great day to enjoy nature, keep fit and take in the fresh air to enjoy our Australian national parks.